QuantEcon/book-networks-public/_sources/ch_opt.md

 ## Optimal Transport

-### Transforming distribution $\phi$ into distribution $\psi$
+### Transforming one distribution into another

-Below we provide code to produce a visualisation of transforming one distribution into another in one dimension.
+Below we provide code to produce a visualization of transforming one distribution into another in one dimension.

 ```{code-cell}
 σ = 0.1